 Cooking in clay pots results in better tasting food.
 But traditionally, stoneware pots could only be used in the oven.
 When Paula Wolfert started working on her book “Mediterranean Clay Pot Cooking” she was looking for a US potter to make stoneware that would also go on a direct flame stovetop.
 She put us in touch with Bill Sax who was extremely generous with his knowledge and experience with this type of ware.

 We’ve worked well over 2 years now developing, perfecting and testing a stoneware based, ceramic stovetop cookware that will take a direct flame.
-In doing this, we’ve learned a lot about how to best use this somewhat new type of skillets, pans, casseroles and specialty cookware.
+(As of this edit, Dec.
+2014 we’ve been selling flameware on our main website www.claycoyote.com for In about 6 years).
+Doing this, we’ve learned a lot about how to best use this somewhat new type of skillets, pans, casseroles and specialty cookware.

 It’s fairly well established, if not scientifically, that food tastes better when cooked in clay.
 Actually, way back when, the concept of cooking foods and combining ingredients, was essentially made possible by the discovery of clay as a material from which to make cookware.